M Morel est souffrant et il n'y aura pas de cours de traductologie demain matin.

 What difference did it make ?
 (Where does this document or incident fit into the long history of Anglo-Irish relations).

-Everybody makes mistakes and ommissions, but which ones are dangerous ?
-For this piece of work I would say it is dangerous 1) not to show that you know who was fighting whom in Northern Ireland and why, and when and how the conflict started and was stopped.
+Everybody makes mistakes and omissions, but which ones are dangerous?
+For this piece of work I would say it is dangerous 1) not to show that you know who was fighting whom in Northern Ireland and why, and when and how the military conflict started and was stopped.
 2) not to show that you understand that these histories are strongly contested and controversial 3) not to show that you can explain more than one point of view in these ideological conflicts.

 A central element of documents 2 and 3 is the conflict between unionists and nationalists in Northern Ireland, so if you define the question as simply international relations between countries it will be impossible for you to explain.